keerthikumar-t/SONiC/doc/ztp/trusted-ztp.md

 - Configuration files hosted on the provisioning server can be optionally encrypted using **AES encryption**.
 - Files can be digitally signed using **RSA/SHA-512 signatures** to ensure their integrity and authenticity.
-- The signing keys are embedded into the SONiC image when the firmware is built.
 - SONiC can optionally verify the HTTPS server certificate before downloading files.

-> **Important:** HTTPS certificate verification can be disabled by setting the following option: `secure: false`
+> **Important:** HTTPS certificate verification can be disabled by setting the following option: `secure: false` within ZTP JSON file i.e. used at ZTP sections such as firmware, config, plugin, or file downloads.

+> When 'secure:false' is set, the downloader performs HTTPS downloads without validating the server's TLS certificate (curl -k).
+Encryption still exists, but the switch does not verify that it is communicating with the legitimate provisioning server.

 There is no in-band mechanism for a factory-fresh device to establish who it is talking to or whether the payload legitimately belongs to it.
 Consequently, an attacker positioned on the provisioning network can serve a malicious image or configuration to a switch during its most vulnerable moment — first boot.